MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning: Method

 \subsection{Implementation Details}

-\textbf{RL Training strategy.} Each RL expert is trained in Isaac Lab~\cite{mittal2023orbit} on an NVIDIA RTX 4090 GPU for 8-12 hours, using $N=128$ parallel environments.
+\textbf{RL Training strategy.} Each RL expert is trained in IsaacLab~\cite{mittal2023orbit} on an NVIDIA RTX 4090 GPU for 8-12 hours, using $N=128$ parallel environments.
 The policy adopts a history-aware actor-critic architecture.
 Both the actor and critic are implemented as three-layer MLPs with hidden dimensions of [512, 256, 128] and use the ELU activation function~\cite{clevert2015fast}.
 Regarding the sensory input, the depth values from the cameras are clipped to [0.01m, 4.0m] to filter out noise.
-To encourage initial exploration, the action distribution is initialized with a noise standard deviation of 0.2.
+The action distribution is initialized with a noise standard deviation of 0.2.

 \textbf{VLA training strategy.} Our initial VLA model is fine-tuned on 8 NVIDIA H100 GPUs for about 5 hours, totaling 40 GPU hours.
 We leverage the pre-trained weights of both visual encoders (SigLIP~\cite{zhai2023siglip}) and LLM (Qwen2-7B~\cite{qwen2}).
 The initial training contains 500k steps from three RL experts and 100k visual question answering (VQA) data.
 For VQA data, we use a subset of the dataset in ~\cite{shen2024longvu} and the frames are sampled at 1 FPS, following ~\cite{zhang2024navid}.
 Each iteration of teacher-student training costs about 2 hours and contains 200k steps of online collected expert data and 40k VQA data.